Regional ESOL coordination

 The ESOL Planning Map, first published in September 2021, is based on the English language proficiency dataset from the Census of 2021, specifically the 'little' or 'no English' categories (combined).
 It aims to support ESOL providers, funders, commissioners and policymakers with ESOL planning and policy-making.

 Finally, a layer based on data from the Index of Multiple Deprivation (2019) allows organisations to further target their provision or funding where funding is limited.
-The map also contains information on ESOL engagement through Adult Education Budget (AEB) funded provision.
+The map also contains information on ESOL engagement through Adult Skills Fund (ASF) funded provision.

 You can compare data between 2011 and 2023 using the GLA's Census Explorer.
 We add new and updated datasets as they become available.
 Subscribe to the GLA's monthly ESOL Newsletter to stay informed of updates.

-In 2023, the GLA commissioned research to explore the impact of policy changes introduced by the Mayor of London since delegation to increase the accessibility of London's Adult Education Budget (AEB) to Londoners from migrant communities.
-These changes include expanding the three-year residency waiver to include long term migrants; full funding for those earning less than the London Living Wage (LLW); and full funding for AEB-eligible people seeking asylum.
+In 2023, the GLA commissioned research to explore the impact of policy changes, introduced by the Mayor of London since delegation in 2019, to increase the accessibility of London's Adult Education Budget (AEB), now called the Adult Skills Fund (ASF), to Londoners from migrant communities.
+These changes include expanding the three-year residency waiver to include long term migrants; full funding for those earning less than the London Living Wage (LLW); and full funding for ASF-eligible people seeking asylum.
 The report, published in December 2023, highlights the positive impact the policy changes have had on migrants and people seeking asylum, and makes a number of recommendations.
 In the coming months, we will explore how the GLA and partners can build on the report’s findings.

 Mapping ESOL in London

-In 2017, the GLA commissioned research on the availability of formal and informal provision of English for Speakers of Other Languages (ESOL) in London, and undertake work to identify the language learning needs of resettled Syrian refugees in London.
+In 2017, prior to the delegation of the Adult Skills Fund (ASF), previously known as the Adult Education Budget (AEB), to the Mayor of London, the GLA commissioned research on the availability of formal and informal provision of English for Speakers of Other Languages (ESOL) in London, and undertook work to identify the language learning needs of resettled Syrian refugees in London.

-This work aims to support London boroughs participating in the resettlement of Syrian refugees to provide appropriate ESOL learning to resettled adult Syrian refugees, and will contribute to the wider development of ESOL policy in London.
+This research aimed to support London boroughs participating in the resettlement of Syrian refugees to provide appropriate ESOL provision to resettled adult Syrian refugees, and contributed to the wider development of ESOL policy in London.
 It took place at a time of considerable developments in skills policy in London, such as the anticipated devolution of the Adult Education Budget to the Mayor of London by 2019 and a review of Adult Community Learning.

 Need a document on this page in an accessible format?